-At first glance, it may not seem like Inferno+ does anything we haven’t already seen in many other games already, but underneath the flashy visuals (which can be toned down a lot, for those who prefer playing with less bright in-your-face colors) and deceptively simple mechanics lies a RPG system; light as it may be.
-Initially, your ship is far from the most powerful or maneuverable one in this galaxy and since not a single enemy here care to show mercy, it’s a good thing that your ship configuration improves over the course of the game, because in the in later stages you’re certainly going to need all the firepower and speed you can muster up!
+At first glance, it may not seem like Inferno+ does anything we haven’t already seen in many other games already, but underneath the flashy visuals (which can be toned down a lot, for those who prefer playing with less bright in-your-face colours) and deceptively simple mechanics lies an RPG system; light as it may be.
+Initially, your ship is far from the most powerful or manoeuvrable one in this galaxy and since not a single enemy here cares to show mercy, it’s a good thing that your ship configuration improves over the course of the game because in the later stages, you’re certainly going to need all the firepower and speed you can muster up!

 The controls are simple and everything can be rebound should the defaults not prove satisfactory.
 Your keyboard is used for movement and the mouse for aiming, left button fires your weapons while holding down the right button activates your shields.
 I was quite surprised to find that it actually plays better with that setup than with my 360 controller, seeing how that hasn’t been the case with many similar games.

-Your skill arsenal include things like making shots bounce off walls, making them semi-heatseeking, increasing the movement speed of your ship and upgrading its shield strength among other things.
-There is one tiny flaw with the skill interface however: You’re never told what they do!
-So the only way to figure that out, is by paying to unlock each followed by trying it out – not exactly optimal.
-They do have icons that hints at their purpose though, but an explanation tooltip would have been nice.
+Your skill arsenal includes things like making shots bounce off walls, making them semi-heat-seeking, increasing the movement speed of your ship and upgrading its shield strength among other things.
+There is one tiny flaw with the skill interface, however: You’re never told what they do!
+So the only way to figure that out is by paying to unlock each followed by trying it out – not exactly optimal.
+They do have icons that hint at their purpose though, but an explanation tooltip would have been nice.

 But even if the shops never close, don’t forget that there are enemies to get rid of and 40 stages to clear (and New Game+ after beating the game) outside the comfort of those mini-malls and these guys come in all kinds of shapes and sizes, but they do have one thing in common at least: They all want you dead!